 Explanation:

-C. Linear expansivity: This is a specific property describing how a material’s length changes with temperature, but it is only one type of thermometric property, not the general term.
+C. Linear expansivity: Only tells how much a material expands — it is one thermometric property, not the general term.

-D. Thermometric substance: This refers to the material used in a thermometer (e.g., mercury), not the property itself.
+D. Thermometric substance: The material used inside a thermometer (e.g., mercury), not the measurable property.

 13. In a pure inductive a.c circuit, the